Diffuse midline glioma: Diagnosis

 Like most brainstem tumors, diagnosing diffuse intrinsic pontine glioma usually involves non-invasive brain imaging like MRI, in addition to neurologic physical exam.
-Biopsies and other procedures are very uncommon.
+Biopsies and other surgical procedures are also used when possible.
 Similar to DIPG, diffuse midline gliomas (DMG) often fall into similar categories for both diagnosis and treatment as DIPG and are often categorized together.
 More recently, biopsies are performed so that the best option for clinical trials can be chosen.

 In studies resulting from the DIPG/DMG Registry and in connection with the DIPG/DMG Collaborative, statistics reveal that approximately 150–300 patients are diagnosed with DIPG in the USA per year, the median age of patients with DIPG is approximately 6–7 years old, and the male/female ratio of DIPG patients is 1:1.

 Treatment

 The standard treatment for DIPG is 6 weeks of radiation therapy, which often dramatically improves symptoms.
 However, symptoms usually recur after 6 to 9 months and progress rapidly.